giulianovarriale/form-builder/README.md

 **🚧 This project is and will always be a work in progress**

 ## TO DO
+* [x] Perceived Performance: make sure we add proper feedback when action are performed (loading and pending states)
+* [x] Accessibility: make sure keyboard users can use the app
+* [x] Accessibility: make sure screen reader users can use the app
+* [ ] Responsiveness: make sure user can use the app on mobile
+* [ ] Accessiblity: evaluate color contrast
 * [ ] AI (of course): allow the users to build forms using an internal AI agent
-* [ ] Perceived Performance: make sure we add proper feedback when action are performed (loading and pending states)
-* [ ] Real Performance: investigate if it is possible to improve response time
-* [ ] Accessibility: make sure keyboard users can use the app
-* [ ] Accessibility: make sure screen reader users can use the app
-* [ ] Accessiblity: evaluate color contrast
-* [ ] Responsiveness: make sure user can use the app on mobile

 ## Getting Started